 5. Plan Your Pricing and Aesthetic

-For any food business, pricy is always a tricky point to tackle.
+For any food truck business, price is always a tricky point to tackle.
 While you do not want to undersell any of your dishes, overpricing will instantly steer away several customers that would have otherwise brought in profits even at lesser rates.
 Price planning can be done efficiently by first budgeting finances for raw materials and then studying competitor prices.

-If your working neighbourhood already has a taco truck, you might want to price your tacos evenly to not appear pricier than your competition.
+If your working neighborhood already has a taco truck, you might want to price your tacos evenly to not appear pricier than your competition.
 However, if you choose a niche that has a unique aesthetic and is the only one of its kind in the locality, you can afford to stir up the rates slightly.
 In any case, make sure your vibe is inviting, and the food is valuable for the buck to make sure your customers always come back for more!

 6. Look Out for Competitors

 While you might have a personal favorite dish to serve on your food truck venture, studying your competitors is always great in the hospitality domain.

 If a brand is doing great selling donuts in food trucks, you either want to ensure your donuts somehow exceed quality and aesthetic or market your brand with a different dish.
 A thorough market survey to study all competitors can be a great way to pin this down.